JamBrains/jam-docs/docs/knowledge/basics/pvm/index.md

 >A function is called *deterministic* if and only if it yields the same result on the same input every time.

-The JAM Chain relies on PolkaVM for interpreting what a service wants to do.
+The JAM Chain relies on PVM for interpreting what a service wants to do.
 For the consensus of the JAM Chain to work, all validators that interpret a service must arrive at the same outcome.
 PVM must therefore be deterministic for it to be useful for the JAM Chain.

 For example, if one validator had a faulty PVM implementation, it would report a different outcome and possibly be slashed for such an offence.